Microscopy and activity of endometriosis.

 Typical endometriosis are inactive burnt out lesions

-Cystic ovarian endometriosis is inactive and contains hardly any endometriotic cells in the wall.
+Cystic ovarian endometriosis is inactive with little endometriosis cells in the wall.

 The activity of endometriosis is sometimes used as argument to consider subtle endometriosis as ‘severe’ since active